Skip to main content

 Comma list of emails granted the admin role (see and manage every deck).

-ADMIN_TOKEN gates the operator surface (deck list/delete and preview-by-id).
-Set it whenever the server is reachable beyond loopback, then open the manager UI once as https://your-host/?admin=<token> — the token is stored locally and attached to operator requests thereafter.
-When unset, the operator routes are reachable only from 127.0.0.1, so a purely local instance needs no config.
-Share links (and their optional passwords) are unaffected either way.
+Set ADMIN_TOKEN whenever the server is reachable beyond loopback, then open https://your-host/?admin=<token> once to store it locally.
+Unset, the operator routes are reachable only from 127.0.0.1, so a purely local instance needs no config.
+Share links (and their passwords) are unaffected either way.

 SSO / OIDC (optional)

-• Dashboard login — a "Sign in with SSO" screen for the operator UI.
+• Dashboard login for the operator UI.

-• Per-user ownership — decks are private to their creator; OIDC_ADMIN_EMAILS see and manage everything.
+• Per-user ownership.
+Decks are private to their creator; OIDC_ADMIN_EMAILS see and manage everything.

 AUTH_MODE=oidc